Click play to listen to this article.

 Years piled up, and the relationship went nowhere.
 Like before, resentment grew, the fun kept evaporating, and affection, trust, and respect suddenly seemed galaxies away.

 Soon, Jimny reached his forties, as did Anna.
 For years they wanted to settle down, have kids, yet none of that happened.
 No kinds, no shared place, not even a cat.

 Nevertheless, Anna still kept promising all they had wished for the second time they got together.
-And Jimny stuck with her promise for years, patiently waiting, like a dog under a lampost for his master.
+And Jimny stuck with her promise for years, patiently waiting, letting himself be led on — like a dog under a lampost, waiting for his dead owner to return.

-But the master never came; the promised life never happened.
-Instead, panic set it.
-Then depression.
-Then resentment.
-Then alcohol.
-Then hard drugs.
-Then, one random night, all alone and shitfaced, Jimny found himself in middle of an empty street.
-The next and last thing he saw were two bright lights coming towards him.
-He let out a sigh.
-Like he knew what was coming.
-Then everything turned black.
+Finally, one random night, all alone and shitfaced, Jimny found himself in the middle of a wide street.
+The next thing he saw were two bright lights coming towards him.
+He let out a sigh, like he knew what was coming.
+He took a gulp of what was left of his whiskey, closed his eyes, and then, a second after the roar of raw metal, everything turned black.

 If you need more more help healing from your breakup, check out my Radical Recovery Course.
 With over 5h of video, 200 pages of writing, and personalized 1-on-1 coaching, I'll walk you through every step of the recovery process from start to finish.

 Trying too hard to feel better and reach your post-breakup goals usually has the opposite effect — and the backwards law proves this.